gruntwork-io/docs/_docs-sources/pipelines/overview/configurations-as-code.md

 ### Unit Blocks

-Unit blocks are used to define configurations that are applicable to a single unit of IAC within a repository.
+Unit blocks are used to define configurations that are applicable to a single unit of IaC within a repository.

 e.g.